-The von Neumann’s First Draft did not focus on mathematical logic and theorems, it describes the basic components of the architecture of an actual computer and the technologies by which it could be implemented.
-At the same time, von Neumann proposal did abstract away from details of the hardware to be used.
+Von Neumann’s First Draft did not focus on mathematical logic and theorems, it describes the basic components of the architecture of an actual computer and the technologies by which it could be implemented.
+At the same time, von Neumann’s proposal did abstract away from details of the hardware to be used.
 The incomplete document reviewed discussions among the team working on ENIAC and its successor.
-The first page of the First Draft cites only John von Neumann as author, however some on the EDVAC design team, including Eckert and Mauchly, argued that the stored-program concept, that is much of the work represented in the Draft, had evolved out of meetings at the University of Pennsylvania's Moore School of Electrical Engineering, not from the solitary work of von Neumann.
-Anyway, regardless of how the facts really went, the von Neumann architecture was used to implement EDVAC, and it is still used today as the standard model both for structuring the hardware of computers and for designing software programming tools and applications.
-It includes the following components that originally were connected by parallel electrical wires:
+The first page of the First Draft cites only John von Neumann as author; however, some on the EDVAC design team, including Eckert and Mauchly, argued that the stored-program concept, that is, much of the work represented in the Draft, had evolved out of meetings at the University of Pennsylvania's Moore School of Electrical Engineering, not from the solitary work of von Neumann.
+Anyway, regardless of how the events really unfolded, the von Neumann architecture was used to implement EDVAC, and it is still used today as the standard model both for structuring the hardware of computers and for designing software programming tools and applications.
+It includes the following components that were originally connected by parallel electrical wires:

-A central processing unit (CPU) containing an arithmetic logic unit, originally called central arithmetical (CA) part, and processor registers.
+A central processing unit (CPU) containing an arithmetic logic unit, originally called the central arithmetical (CA) part, and processor registers.

 A central control unit (CC) containing an instruction register and a program counter.